playcanvas/developer.playcanvas.com/content/en/user-manual/scripting/workflow.md

 Behind the scenes PlayCanvas will clone or sync a copy of your code and hold it on our servers.
 The status of this syncing operation is displayed on the code page, when the status says 'ready', the code is synced.

-Now when you run your application from the PlayCanvas Designer the code will be included in the application as it is run.
+Now when you run your application from the PlayCanvas Editor the code will be included in the application as it is run.
 Which means you don't need to be running a local server.
 Also when you export Packs which have a code repository set up the code will be included in your exports.

 <div class="pc-notice-message pc-small">
 <p>Code Repositories are only updated when you press the Update button on the code settings page.</p>